TicketSwap/ios-assignment/README.md

 - You can decide on your own how will the app look, if you need a guide, feel free to look at the TicketSwap app as an example.

 ### Third party libraries
-- You are encouraged to used the Spotify SDK.
+- You are encouraged to use the Spotify SDK.

 ## Submission
 Please provide a zip of the source code with which we can easily build locally and test out ourselves.